Community Art & Cultural Exchange

 This community gathering is co-hosted by the New York Mills Regional Cultural Center and Niijii Radio, White Earth.

-Whether you’ve attended in years past or this is your first time, you’ll enjoy a beautiful, welcoming celebration of cultures under the sky at the NYM Sculpture Park.
+Whether you’ve attended in years past or this is your first time, you’ll enjoy a beautiful, welcoming celebration of cultures in New York Mills.

 ✨ Featuring: